Gandi/hiring/en/frontend-dev.md

 ## Location

-San Francisco (see below for Paris)
+San Francisco, CA (see below for Paris)

 ## Responsibilities